The Gospel According to John:

 let’s review—the Gospel According to John 3:1–36

-Lesson 4 A Man of the Pharisees, Named Nicodemus, Jesus encounters a Jewish religious leader who seeks out Jesus by night.
-Nicodemus fails to tell Jesus why he’s there, and Jesus opens their dialogue by telling Nicodemus that in order to see the kingdom of God, one must be born anew—a term better translated from the Greek as “born from above.”
+In Lesson 4 A Man of the Pharisees, Named Nicodemus, Jesus encounters a Jewish religious leader who seeks to meet Jesus by night.
+Nicodemus fails to tell Jesus why he’s there, and Jesus opens their dialogue by telling Nicodemus that in order to see the kingdom of God, one must be “born anew”—a term better translated from the Greek as “born from above.”
 Jesus then launches into a lengthy monologue containing some of the most significant Gospel teaching about the sacrament of Baptism.
-A question arises a short time later among the disciples of John and the disciples of Jesus about the baptisms being performed at that time, and John (Jesus’ cousin, the witness) continues to point toward Jesus—identifying Jesus as a bridegroom and himself as the bridegroom’s friend.
+A question arises a short time later among the disciples of Jesus’ cousin John and Jesus’ own disciples about the baptisms being performed at that time, and John in his role as a witness continues to point toward Jesus—identifying Jesus as a bridegroom and himself as the bridegroom’s friend.

 map notes—Jesus in Samaria